HIV and AIDS and Mental Health

-HIV, or human immunodeficiency virus, is the virus that causes AIDS (acquired immunodeficiency syndrome) and can be transmitted during sexual intercourse; by sharing syringes; or perinatally during pregnancy, childbirth, or breastfeeding.
+HIV, or human immunodeficiency virus , is the virus that causes AIDS (acquired immunodeficiency syndrome).
+HIV can be transmitted during sexual intercourse, by sharing syringes, or during pregnancy, childbirth, or breastfeeding.

-HIV weakens the immune system by destroying CD4 positive (CD4+) T cells, a type of white blood cell that is important for fighting off infections.
+HIV weakens the immune system by destroying CD4+ T cells, a type of white blood cell that is important for fighting off infections.
 The loss of these cells means that people living with HIV are more vulnerable to other infections and diseases.

-People living with HIV/AIDS are at a higher risk for mental disorders.
+Why are people with HIV and AIDS at a higher risk for mental disorders?

 - Having trouble getting mental health services